-Theme of the week is: Celebration 🎉
+Theme of the week is: self esteem

-Welcome to my blog page!
+Welcome to my blog page.
 Here you can find a bit more information about what is happening behind the scenes at FCC, and get a flavour of what we are about!

 Despite the rather dreary weather in the UK for a lot of the six week summer break, the holiday provided a very welcome break for students and staff to rest and recharge their batteries.
 Two weeks before the start of the new term our Year 13 cohort of 2017 received their A Level grades and we were delighted that all of the students have further destinations - be that at university, on apprenticeship schemes or in employment.
 Over 40% of the year group have gained prized places at Russell Group universities and one student will be studying at Cambridge this year.
 The following week saw the release of the GCSE grades and it is always an emotional time to witness the Year 11s returning to pick up their results' envelopes.
 There were many individual success stories and it was heartwarming to see the pride and joy in students and parents' faces when they discovered that all the hard work and stress had been worth it.